Faaruz/DiscordCompression/README.md

 # DiscordCompression
-Compression Software to make video files less than 8MB
+Java compression software to make video files less than 8MB

+Second Semester project at The Hague University of Applied Sciences